anavinahar/architecture-center/docs/microservices/gateway.md

 An advantage of using an Ingress Controller is that it abstracts the ingress rules from the implementation details of the reverse proxy.
 You don't need to manage configuration files or container images.
 Ingress Controllers are still a beta feature of Kubernetes at the time of this writing, and the feature will continue to evolve.

-## Service mesh (Linkerd, Istio)

-TBD

 ## Azure Application Gateway

-Application Gateway is a managed load balancing service that can perform layer-7 routing and SSL termination.
-It also provides a web application firewall (WAF)

-- Set the instance count to 2 or more for high availability.

 To connect Application Gateway to a Kubernetes cluster in Azure: